So, you’re here to know about fair fighting rules… because you and your partner fight a lot.

 Instead of instigating the blame game of “you came late”, or “you did that”, try using “I” statements.
 “I do not like when you get angry” or “I feel hurt when you show up late” are good ways to express your emotions.

 This makes sure that you are taking responsibility and not just blaming the other person.

-Fair Fighting Rule #10 – Be Attentive in Fair Fighting
+10. Be Attentive in Fair Fighting

 Attention is the most important thing you can give to your partner in a heated situation.
 There are two things that could happen due to your lack of attention.

 Firstly, the argument will never come to an end until you pay attention.
 Secondly, the argument may turn into the issue of you “never listen” and you “don’t care”.

 So, be respectful to your partner and pay the deserved attention.